MosGeo/ElasticMudrock/README.md

 # What is included
 - A dataset for one well used as a case study
 - Shape files for the well location
-- Rock physics re-usable functions for modeling organic-rich mudrocks
+- Rock physics and petroleum modeleing related re-usable functions for modeling organic-rich mudrocks
 - Specific scripts to reproduce all the figures included in the manuscript

 ## External tools used (included in the folder already)